 London’s top attractions are allowed to open their gates to tourists from around the world and within the UK.
 Despite the new ruling, some of the attractions are still closed namely The British Museum, National History Museum, Victoria and Albert Museum and Science Museum.

 The National Gallery opened on 8th July, the Tower of London on 10th July, and Tate Britain and Modern will open on 27th July.
-Each one of the London’s attractions have to follow strict pandemic rules and make sure all the places are sanitised and every public entrant needs to be thermal tested before entering the premises.
+Each one of London’s attractions has to follow strict pandemic rules and make sure all the places are sanitised and every public entrant needs to be thermally tested before entering the premises.

 Londoners are urged to become Tourists – Sadiq Khan